solid-contrib/conformance-test-harness/USAGE.md

 The following examples demonstrate how a script can work with this image and run tests against a publicly available server or one that is also running in a container.

+Note that when you run the server in a container there are some important things to remember:
+* You cannot use localhost so you need to name your instance and use that name to access it from the test container.
+The test harness is set up to allow the name `server` so the URL will be https://server.
+* Now that you are using a domain name you may hit the problem that DPoP verification requires https unless you are using localhost hence using https in the above URL.
+* Since you are using https you also need to provide an SSL certificate to the server.
+It is quite easy to generate this as a self-signed certificate (as seen in the CSS example below).
+* At this point you may find an issue with DPoP verification rejecting self-signed certificates.
+The test harness is set up to detect when you are using https://server and will allow self-signed certificates.
+You may find that the server being tested needs the same capability.
+For a Node based server this is done by adding `NODE_TLS_REJECT_UNAUTHORIZED=0` to the environment before running the server.

 ### ESS (ACL compatibility mode)
 Create a file for environment variables e.g. `ess-compat.env` with the following contents (based on the